 Tapping the + button allows you to create a blank entry using any of the forms that have been enabled by your administrator.

-You can filter which entries are displayed using the menu above the list of entries.
+You can filter which entries are displayed using the Filter menu button above the list of entries.
 In the Filter menu, you can also show/hide the Task Area, Areas of Concern, and Annotations.

-If the Save All button is enabled that means one or more of your entries are saved locally.
-Once you're in a location with reliable signal, either from Cellular or WiFi connectivity, tap Save All to synchronize all of your changes for this task with the Web Console.
+If the Upload All button is enabled that means one or more of your entries are saved to the device.
+Once you're in a location with reliable signal, either from Cellular or WiFi connectivity, tap Upload All to synchronize all of your changes for this task with the Web Console.